rakibkibriaa/rakibkibriaa/README.md

 My undergraduate research focused on deep learning-based methods for scene-agnostic visibility prediction, where I worked with **Convolutional Neural Networks (CNNs), Fully Convolutional Networks (FCNs), Multilayer Perceptrons (MLPs), and Transformer-based models**.

 Alongside my research, I have worked on several hands-on networking and security projects, including **malware analysis, XSS attacks, buffer overflow attacks, cryptographic systems, TCP congestion control, and socket programming**.
 These experiences gradually strengthened my interest in systems, networking, and security.
+In particular, the Computer Networks and Computer Security courses at BUET sparked my interest in how protocols work and how they can be broken.

 I am particularly interested in understanding how communication protocols and real-world systems behave under adversarial conditions, how subtle protocol-level design choices can introduce security vulnerabilities, and how automated and learning-based techniques can help identify such weaknesses.